 Japan is part of an island chain extending from the Kamchatka peninsula

-of Siberia on the Bearing Sea, southwest down the Kurils, Japan proper, the Ryukyus, Formosa, thru
+of Siberia on the Bearing Sea, southwest down the Kurils, through the Japanese home islanda, the Ryukyus, Formosa, thru

 the Philippines and on to the East Indies.

-The Japanese north island is Hokkaido, the main island
+Japan is made up of four main islands.
+The north island is Hokkaido, less developed.
+The main island

-is Honshu with an appendage that is almost another island called Chugoku, a smaller island of Shikoku
+is Honshu with an appendage that is almost another island called Chugoku.
+A smaller island is Shikoku

-which forms the Inland Sea with Chugoku, and the southern island of Kyushu.
+which forms the Inland Sea with Chugoku.
+And there is the southern island of Kyushu with strong army presence.

-Korea is 140 miles northwest of Chugoku and is a penisila from Manchuria, they bound the Sea of Japan.
+Korea is 140 miles northwest of Chugoku and is a pensila from Manchuria, they bound the Sea of Japan.
 On the western side of Korea is the Yellow Sea.